 Different beta-blockers can have different interactions.
 A pharmacist or doctor can advise on which medications each type of beta-blocker will interact with.

-For this reason, it is essential for people to inform a doctor about any medications they are using, including over-the-counter drugs and supplements.
+For this reason, it is best to inform a doctor about any medications currently in use, including over-the-counter drugs and supplements.

 People should not suddenly stop taking beta-blockers without their doctor’s advice and close supervision.